 - Deemed Exports

-- Items, which are prohibited or restricted for export under Schedule-2 of Export Policy in ITC (HS), unless specifically notified in Appendix 3B (refer above-attached document)
+- Items that are prohibited or restricted for export under Schedule-2 of Export Policy in ITC (HS), unless specifically notified in Appendix 3B (refer above-attached document)

 - Service Export

 - Export products/goods which are subject to Minimum export price or export duty

 - Diamond, Gold, Silver, Platinum, or any other precious metal, including plain and studded jewelry and other precious and semi-precious stones.

 - Crude or Petroleum (primary and base) products of all types and all formulation